hazlamahedich/seomax-newsetup/memory-bank/activeContext.md

 # Active Context: SEOMax Development

 ## Current Focus
-We are implementing and optimizing the content analysis features of SEOMax.
+We are implementing and enhancing the keyword analysis features of SEOMax, with a strong focus on trend analysis capabilities.
 Our recent work has focused on:

+1. Implementing keyword trend analysis functionality:
+   - Created the `TrendAnalyzer` service for analyzing keyword trends
+   - Added dual-source approach with external API support and LLM fallback
+   - Implemented sophisticated trend analysis with direction, seasonality, and projections
+   - Enhanced UI with a dedicated Trends tab in the keyword analysis interface
+   - Created visualization components for displaying trend data
+   - Added robust error handling and parsing for LLM responses
+   - Implemented mock data generation for improved LLM predictions

+2. Fixing keyword analysis display issues:
+   - Corrected data structure mismatch between API and UI expectations
+   - Updated UI components to properly access and display research data
+   - Fixed JSON parsing issues in LLM responses
+   - Enhanced error logging for improved debugging

+3. Improving the LiteLLMProvider functionality:
+   - Fixed model name handling for local Ollama models
+   - Enhanced error handling for API calls
+   - Improved logging for debugging LLM interactions
+   - Fixed prompt template syntax errors

-1. Implementing content analysis components:
+4. Implementing content analysis components:
    - ContentOptimizer for applying SEO suggestions
    - ContentPerformance for tracking content metrics
    - ContentGapAnalysis for competitor comparison (✓ completed)